VincentGvr/FabricCapacityEstimator/README.md

 When filled in, click Load.

 Once asked for credentials, select **Professional Account** and Sign In using a user that is authorized reading Logs on the Azure Log Analytics Workspace.

-## Upcoming Improvements

-All models of the server projected instead of one.